Janice Hamilton President

 Julie Livingston Sr. Director, Client Development

 A seasoned sales and marketing communications professional, Julie is a natural rainmaker and well-poised to increase the agency’s corporate client roster.
 With a decade in the youth market, Julie has established strategic alliances (Wildlife Conservation Society, the NPD Group) and initiatives that raise brand visibility and drive word-of-mom.
 At Child’s Play Communications, she brought in blue chips like Nickelodeon, Pottery Barn Kids and Toyota.
 At the Toy Industry Association, Julie managed industry crises and served as an industry spokesperson and youth entertainment expert.
 Partnering with leading nonprofits (Reading is Fundamental, Save the Children, Volunteers of America) while at Scholastic, Julie promoted valuable social responsibility initiatives.
-She received her M.S. in Communications Management from Syracuse University/Newhouse School and serves on the board of directors of New York Women in Communications.
+She received her M.S. in Communications Management from Syracuse University/Newhouse School and serves on the board of directors of the New York Women in Communications Foundation.
 When she’s not networking, or at home with her husband and two teenage sons, you’ll likely find Julie riding her bike along the Hudson River bike path, at the theatre, or in Project Eden, the NYC community garden where she volunteers her time.

 Amber Krause VP, Client Services